ibm-mas/ansible-devops/docs/playbooks/fullstack-roks.md

 - `MAS_ENTITLEMENT_USERNAME` to override the username MAS uses to access content in the IBM Entitled Registry
 - `CIS_CRN` to enable integration with IBM Cloud Internet Services (CIS) for DNS & certificate management
 - `CIS_SUBDOMAIN` if you want to use a subdomain within your CIS instance
-- `MVI_STORAGE_CLASS` Defines the name of the MVI PVC storage class.
-The default storage class is `ibmc-file-gold`, which is suitable for deployments to IBM Cloud, but might not be supported by other cloud vendors.
-Be sure to select a storage class that supports the **ReadWriteMany access mode** and is supported by your cloud vendor.
-- `MVI_STORAGE_SIZE` Defines the size of the MVI PVC storage class.
-The required storage size, for example, to specify 40 gibibytes of storage, which is the recommended minimum, enter `40Gi`.

 !!! tip
     `MAS_ICR_CP`, `MAS_ICR_CPOPEN`, & `MAS_ENTITLEMENT_USERNAME` are primarily used when working with pre-release builds in conjunction with `W3_USERNAME`, `ARTIFACTORY_APIKEY` and the `MAS_CATALOG_SOURCE` environment variables.